dmorenoh/play-modeling/README.md

 ## Intro

-The is is an example of a Play project that uses functional domain modeling approach to it's desig.
+The is is an example of a Play project that uses functional domain modeling approach in it's design.
 This is a, very simplified, REST API for a fictional DVD rental application.

 ## Goals